kompendium-ano/factom-rust-client/readme.md

 A fuzzing suite is provided using the rust implementation of [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/), with appropriate setup this can be used to fuzz both the Factom rust library along with a simulated Factom network and factom-walletd.
-See the Fuzz folder [readme] for more information.
+See the fuzz folder readme for more information.

 ## Client modules
 The Factom rust client API is separated into logical modules.
 Links to their respective